gokulan006/HumanAI-Crisis-Tracker/README.md

    - Note down the `client_id` and `client_secret`

 2. **Set Up Environment Variables**:
-   - Create a `.env` file in the project directory.
+   - Change the `.env` file in the project directory.
    - Add the following content:
      ```ini
      CLIENT_ID=your_reddit_client_id